neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 📝 Check your work: Again, Avery has provided a single sanity test that checks some of the behavior defined above.
 You can run this test with the command `npm test -- -t 'CoveyTownController updatePlayerLocation'`, and you might also consider extending it.

 ### Task 2.2: Remove participants from conversation if they disconnect [10 points]
 When a player disconnects from the server, there is no "movement" that happens, but any resources used by that player are cleaned up by the `CoveyTownController`'s `destroySession` method.
-Update `destroySession` to remove disconencted players from any conversationa area that they had been a participant in, and emit any `onConversationAreaUpdated` events as necessary.
+Update `destroySession` to remove disconnected players from any conversation area that they had been a participant in and emit any `onConversationAreaUpdated` events as necessary.

 📝 Check your work: Avery has not provided you with a sanity test for this task.
 Consider testing it manually, or enhance the sanity test that they provdied to test this behavior.

 ### Task 2.3: Automatically end a conversation when it's unoccupied [5 points]
 When a conversation area is unoccupied, it should show a default greeting message, encouraging any new user to set a conversation topic.
 Hence, we need some logic to destroy a conversation when there are no longer any occupants in it.
-When the last player leaves a conversation area, emit the `onConversationAreaDestroyed` event to each of the town controller's listeners, *and do not* emit a `onConversationAreaUpdated`.
+When the last player leaves a conversation area, destroy it, emit the `onConversationAreaDestroyed` event to each of the town controller's listeners, *and do not* emit a `onConversationAreaUpdated`.
 When emitting an `onConversationAreaDestroyed` message, the `occupantsByID` array should be set to an empty array.

 📝 Check your work: Avery has not provided you with a sanity test for this task.
 Consider testing it manually, or enhance the sanity test that they provdied to test this behavior.